ObelusFamily/Anythink-Market-yfql1/readme.md

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

-To start a docker image, first clone the repo.
+To start a docker image, first clone the repo to a local folder.

 Open a terminal and run "docker-compose up", which runs the image.